confluentinc/examples/clients/docs/c.rst

       ./producer test1 $HOME/.confluent/librdkafka.config

 #.
-Verify the producer received all the messages.
+Verify the producer sent all the messages.
 You should see:

    .. code-block:: bash